Alabama 7th Congressional District: Black Belt district. In 2024, voted D+26%. Democratic peak: D+35 in 2012.

 AL-07 stretches from Birmingham's southern neighborhoods through the historic Black Belt to Tuscaloosa and Mobile, producing some of the state's most consistent Democratic margins—D+36.2 in 2024—driven by a majority-Black electorate concentrated in legacy civil-rights geography.

-Its demographics — a population of 632,804, a 47% non-Hispanic-white share, a median household income of $58,963 — situate the district close to national averages on several dimensions.
+A population of 632,804, a 47% non-Hispanic-white share, and a median household income of $58,963 describe the district.

 Compare two places, side by side